Discovering the Blacktip Reef Shark3

-The Great Barrier Reef is home to diverse marine life, including the iconic blacktip reef shark.
-Known for their distinctive black-tipped fins, these sharks are a common sight in the warm waters of the reef.
+The Great Barrier Reef is home to diverse marine life, including the iconic black tip reef shark.
+Known for their distinctive black-tipped fins, they are a common sight in the warm waters of the reef.
 Explore the physical characteristics, behaviour, habitat, and conservation status.

 Physical Characteristics

-The black tip reef shark is a medium-sized shark reaching up to 6 feet long.
-They have slender bodies with pointed snouts and distinctive black tips on their dorsal and caudal fins.
-They have sharp teeth and a powerful jaw that allows them to prey on various fish and invertebrates.
+The blacktip reef shark is a medium-sized shark that can reach up to 6 feet long.
+It has a slender body with pointed snouts and distinctive black tips on its dorsal and caudal fins.
+Sharp teeth and a powerful jaw allow it to prey on various fish and invertebrates.

 Habitat and Distribution